brain-workshop/brainworkshop/Readme.txt

 ----------------------------------------------------------------------
 Change Log:

+4.21:
+* Num pad should now work properly with Arithmetic N-Back modes.
+* Press Ctrl-D to dump various debugging information to the file "dump.txt" in the data folder to aid in bug fixing.

 4.2:
 * Added new mode to stretch working memory: Dual Variable N-Back.
       The n-back level is displayed in the center and changes